cyril/h.rb/README.md

 ## Configuration

-H reads its configuration from the `.env` file at initialization.
-This file, which should be readable by its owner only, have the `STATIC_KEY` parameter.
+H reads its configuration from the `~/.h` file at initialization.
+This file, which should be readable by its owner only, have the salt value.

 ## Examples

 Generate a digest from the system:

-    $ echo "STATIC_KEY=secret" > .env
+    $ echo "塩" > ~/.h
-    $ h secret
-    X3NlwKecagWCwzeY-tskWNxCotYcxBJMTjDGjeqjk1c=
-    $ h secret 42
+    $ h シークレット
-    X3NlwKecagWCwzeY-tskWNxCotYcxBJMTjDGjeqjk1
+    -q0zMnMSszj8D23a8aNJX_VYry9oSSLZ30XlHkmFt9I=
-    $ h secret 5
+    $ h secret 3
-    X3Nlw
+    -q0

 Same operation, from Ruby:

     irb(main):001:0> require "h"
     true
-    irb(main):002:0> H::Generator.new.input "secret"
-    "X3NlwKecagWCwzeY-tskWNxCotYcxBJMTjDGjeqjk1c="
+    irb(main):002:0> H::Generator.new("塩").input "シークレット", 3
+    "-q0"

 To prevent your log display the message as a string, do not specify it at first.

     $ h
     Message: ******
-    X3NlwKecagWCwzeY-tskWNxCotYcxBJMTjDGjeqjk1c=
+    -q0zMnMSszj8D23a8aNJX_VYry9oSSLZ30XlHkmFt9I=

 ## Code Status